- 1 How To Grow Milkweed From Seed

-If you are doing an outdoors stratification, you can skip this step.
+If you are doing an outdoor stratification, you can skip this step.
 Once the milkweed seeds have been stratified for at least 30 days, they are ready to be planted indoors in preparation for being planted outdoors once the weather is amenable.
 They should be planted 6-8 weeks before you intend to transplant them outdoors.

 Fill 4” pots ¾ full with a good potting soil mix.
 Add water so it is soaked thoroughly and let it drain through.
 Place 2 seeds a couple of inches apart in each pot and cover with 1/4” of soil.

 Place the pots in a sunny location, preferably in a south-facing window.
 They need lots of light and lots of warmth.
 A grow light is highly beneficial at this point to make sure they are getting enough.
 Water the plants daily by misting the soil.
 Be careful not to overwater them, though.
 Check the moistness of the soil with your finger.
 If it is wet, wait a day to water.

 In 10-15 days, the seeds should germinate.
 Be patient, as sometimes it takes longer.

 Step Four – Prepare Ground For Planting

 If you did indoor cold stratification, you’ll be preparing the ground in the Spring for planting.
 Sow the stratified seeds after the last frost has passed.
 If you are doing outdoor cold stratification, you will be preparing the ground in the Fall.
 For outdoor stratification, be sure to get the seeds in the ground before it snows and while the ground is still diggable.

 Milkweed needs light, so choose a bright outdoor location.
 Common milkweed grows well in regular garden soil.
 If you see milkweed growing in the wild, investigate the soil conditions, and you’ll know what milkweed in your area wants.